- 24 Oct 2023

 typeName in ("File", "Host") and ownerName in ("Demo Organization", "Demo Community")

-In this example, the query is searching for File and Host Indicators that exist in Demo Organization or Demo Community.
+For example, the following query searches for Adversary Groups that exist in Demo Organization or TI Organization:

 typeName = "Adversary" and ownerName in ("Demo Organization", "TI Organization")

 When querying for Groups and Indicators, you can use the associatedGroupSource and associatedIndicatorSource parameters to filter objects based on the method used to create a Group or Indicator association, respectively.
 The following are accepted values for both parameters: